SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab.md

 To make your web part available in Microsoft Teams, you'll have synchronize your solution with teams.

 > [!NOTE]
 > In this tutorial, we're using the automatic deployment option for the solution from the SharePoint app catalog.
-You can also perform these steps manually, if you want to provide alternative settings for your solutions.
-For more information, see: [Create Microsoft Teams manifest manually for a web part and deploy it to Microsoft Teams](../guidance/creating-team-manifest-manually-for-webpart.md).
+For more information, see: [Deployment options for SharePoint Framework solutions for Microsoft Teams](../../deployment-spfx-teams-solutions.md).

 1. Select the **teams-tab-client-side-solution** package in the SharePoint tenant App Catalog and select the **Sync to Teams** button at in the ribbon in the **Files** tab.